dhirajsriram/react-sample/README.md

 ### Functional Components

 Most of the components in the application are stateless functional components.
-Hooks have been used to manage the state if the component demands it.
+Hooks have been used if state is demanded in component.

 ## Deployment
+<--could change //HERE// -->
 - The application has been deployed on Netlify.
 - Continuous Integration has been enabled and is currently synced with the repo [https://github.com/dhirajsriram/react-sample](https://github.com/dhirajsriram/react-sample)